valancej/documentation/_pro/builds-and-configuration/services.md

 #### Healthchecks

-Codeship supports the `healthchecks` directive for healthchecks built into a Docker image.
-For images that contain a healthcheck, we will check for container availability every 1 second for up to 60 minutes before proceeding.
+Codeship supports the `HEALTHCHECK` directive for Docker images.
+For images that contain a healthcheck defined in the Dockerfile, we will check for container availability every 1 second for up to 60 minutes before proceeding.

 You can find the health polling status in your logs: